usnistgov/dioptra/docs/source/user-guide/entry-points.rst

 .. attention::

-   The Testbed SDK, in a planned future release, will be extending the ``MLproject`` specification to facilitate the templated generation of entry point scripts.
+   The Testbed :term:`SDK`, in a planned future release, will be extending the ``MLproject`` specification to facilitate the templated generation of entry point scripts.
    Users will have an easier to migrating their scripts to this new approach if they follow the Testbed's standard for entry point scripts when :doc:`creating their own entry points <custom-entry-points>`.

 Setting Parameters